 What is a Bid Writer?

-Bid Writers need to have a good understanding of grammar and punctuation.
-They must be able to write using clear and simple language.
+UK bid writers must have excellent English writing skills.
+This includes a good understanding of grammar including punctuation.
+Bid writers must be able to write using clear and simple language.
 Bid writers must also be able to construct sentences and paragraphs in a way which lead the reader through a response in a logical and coherent manner.

 Bid writers need to be able to obtain information from subject matter experts (SMEs), understand that information and then use it to write high scoring bid submissions.
 Bid writers also need to know when the information provided by SMEs is not of the required quality and be able to liaise with them and others to identify specific additional information that is required.